Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/How to run a campaign in Wildemount.md

 ### [[Kryn Dynasty]]

 The [[Kryn Dynasty]] is an empire made up of [[Dark Elves]] (drow) and other humanoids typically considered to be monsters by the other nations of [[Wildemount]], such as minotaurs, [[goblinkin]], and [[gnolls]].
-The Kryn Dynasty rules over the wastes of [[Xhorhas]], a land once blighted by the rule of the Betrayer Gods when immortals still walked the land.
+The [[Kryn Dynasty]] rules over the wastes of [[Xhorhas]], a land once blighted by the rule of the Betrayer Gods when immortals still walked the land.
 The Kryn safeguard a secret; if your players haven’t seen any of Critical Role, revealing this secret could mark the turning point of a campaign.

 A campaign set in [[Xhorhas]] will doubtless involve the war between the [[Kryn Dynasty]] and the [[Dwendalian Empire]], but it can also include traditional dungeon crawls, political intrigue within the courts of the dynasty, or even wilderness exploration that could unearth secrets lost since the fall of the Betrayer Gods.

 ## War!

 The continent of [[Wildemount]] is a powder keg about to explode.
-Tensions between the [[Dwendalian Empire]] and the [[Kryn Dynasty]] have just erupted into open war, and everyone in Wildemount, including the adventurers, must contend with the fallout of the conflict between the continent’s two imperial superpowers.
+Tensions between the [[Dwendalian Empire]] and the [[Kryn Dynasty]] have just erupted into open war, and everyone in [[Wildemount]], including the adventurers, must contend with the fallout of the conflict between the continent’s two imperial superpowers.

 ### The War of Ash and Light